 What is Azure Pipelines?

-Azure Pipelines combines continuous integration (CI) and continuous delivery (CD) to constantly and consistently test and build your code and ship it to any target.
+Azure Pipelines automatically builds and tests code projects to make them available to others.
+It works with just about any language or project type.
+Azure Pipelines combines continuous integration (CI) and continuous delivery (CD) to test and build your code and ship it to any target.

 Version control systems

 The starting point for configuring CI and CD for your applications is to have your source code in a version control system.
 Azure DevOps supports two forms of version control - Git and Azure Repos.
 Any changes you push to your version control repository will be automatically built and validated.

 Azure DevOps has many tasks to build and test your application.
 For example, tasks exist to build .NET, Java, Node, Android, Xcode, and C++ applications.
 Similarly, there are tasks to run tests using many testing frameworks and services.
 You can also run command line, PowerShell, or Shell scripts in your automation.